 Scientists have been working for decades to find treatments for life changing and genetic human diseases, like cancer, Type 1 diabetes and blood disorders.
 In recent years, huge research milestones in the cell and gene therapy sector have brought novel treatments to market for many diseases previously thought to be incurable.

-Just in 2021, four new treatments have been approved, including Breyanzi for a type of lymphoma and Abecma for myeloma.
-To date, over 900 investigative gene therapy applications have been received by the FDA to bring new medicines to clinical trial.
+In 2023, notable drugs have been approved for Alzheimer’s (FDA approval of Lecanemab) and cancers with the BRCA 1 or BRCA 2 mutations (NHS approval of Olaparib).
+To date, over investigative gene therapy applications have been received by the FDA to bring new medicines to clinical trial.

 Three of the most pressing challenges are:

-- the need for more GMP manufacturing capacity
+- the need for more Good Manufacturing Practice (GMP) capacity

 - the need for readily available advanced therapy packaging options

-- the need to update legacy 2G/3G based real-time tracking and monitoring technology
+- the need to update legacy 3G based real-time tracking and monitoring technology

 Increasing capacity of GMP manufacturing